Response to TNFD recommendations

 Avoid

-• Promote certification support for small-scale palm farmers
+• Promote certification support for oil palm smallholders

 Avoid